bdoghomieg123/Flair-delete-bot/README.md

 - To install Python3 and Pip on MacOS, follow [this tutorial](https://evansdianga.com/install-pip-osx/).

 - After you have installed Python3 and pip for Python3, you can follow the rest of the Linux instructions as they are the same.

-# Modification instructions
-- to Change the subreddit this bot searches on, change the text inside the quotes of line 27